-The Community News Service is a student-powered UVM newsroom that provides local coverage to community news partners across Vermont.
+The Community News Service (CNS) is a student-powered UVM newsroom that provides local coverage to community news partners across Vermont.
 CNS students have the opportunity to report on Vermont communities, under the direction of professional editors, and to have their work published in local outlets.
 It’s all part of UVM’s Center for Community News, a national initiative to grow and strengthen university-led reporting across the country.

 This opportunity isn’t just for students interested in reporting and writing; it’s for anyone who wants to better understand the people, places and culture of Vermont.
 It’s a chance to engage with public life and help contribute to the news landscape with trustworthy reporting.